A great way to use up extra garlic, this mellow confit makes an amazing topping for pizza, pasta and crostini.

 4 Jimmy Nardello peppers, cut into 2-inch pieces

 2 fennel bulbs, trimmed and coarsely chopped

-1 red onion, peeled and chopped
+1 red onion, or 2-3 Tropea onions, or a combination of the two, peeled and chopped

 ¼ cup olive oil

 2. Toss together all ingredients with ½ teaspoon salt in a large shallow baking pan.
 Broil 4 inches from heat until vegetables begin to soften, about 10 minutes.
 Turn over and stir, then broil 8 to 10 minutes more.
 Serve sprinkled with fennel fronds.

 Great served with chips, or mixed into rice, this awesome salsa also makes excellent sauce for enchiladas!

 1 small yellow or white onion, peeled and quartered